 Ms. Wu represents clients in a wide range of business fields, has litigated patents in a variety of technologies, including pharmaceuticals, fungicides, analytical devices, medical devices, automotive parts, roofing products, and internet business methods, and has particular expertise in generic drug “ANDA” litigation under the Hatch-Waxman Act.

 Ms. Wu is fluent in Mandarin and is a member of the firm’s Diversity Committee.
-She is also a member of the New York State Bar Association, the American Intellectual Property Law Association, and the New York Intellectual Property Law Association.
 Ms. Wu has been actively involved in pro bono work, and is a recipient of the Association of the Bar of the City of New York’s Thurgood Marshall Award.
 She has also spoken at numerous legal seminars and has appeared on panel presentations sponsored by various organizations; most recently, she spoke at MCCA's 12th Annual Creating Pathways to Diversity Conference.

 - Tris Pharma, as second-chair counsel, in a patent infringement and trade secret case in which the court granted Tris Pharma’s motion for summary judgment of no infringement and dismissed with prejudice plaintiffs’ remaining claims.
 Reckitt Benckiser et al. v.
 Tris Pharma et al. (D.N.J.)

 - Glenmark Pharmaceuticals, as second-chair counsel, in a patent infringement case involving a generic drug product for treating hypertension.
 Sanofi-Aventis Deutschland GmbH et al. v.
 Glenmark Pharmaceuticals USA (D.N.J.)